 The following items should be sent to the Graduate Admissions Office, 222 S. Copeland St./314 Westcott Building, Florida State University, Tallahassee, FL 32306-1410 or to firstname.lastname@example.org:

-- One (1) official transcript from all colleges and universities attended (FSU students and alumni, please note: It is not necessary to request FSU transcripts because the Graduate Programs Office has access to official copies.)
+- One (1) official transcript from all colleges and universities attended (FSU transcripts not necessary for FSU alumni, students)

 International applicants whose native language is not English and who have not completed an undergraduate or graduate degree in an English-speaking country are required to take either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) and submit official test results in order to be admitted to The Florida State University.
 The College of Business requires a minimum TOEFL score of 100 on the internet-based test, or a minimum of 7.0 on the IELTS exam, taken within the past two (2) years.